-SharePoint is a cloud-based platform that facilitates easy sharing of files and documents along with a multitude of other features.
+SharePoint is a cloud-based platform that facilitates the easy sharing of files and documents along with a multitude of other features.
 With a plethora of options including libraries, databases, discussion boards, calendars, tables, and other file-sharing services.
-SharePoint can be easily configured to suit your needs which makes it a platform that is easy to use and customize.
-The uses of Sharepoint include:
+SharePoint can be easily configured to suit your needs which makes it a platform that is easy to use and customize The uses of SharePoint include

-- Centralisation of information that teams need to access
+- Centralization of information that teams need to access

-- It is available as a freely downloaded software for Windows users, which means that the cost of implementation and use is very low
+- It is available as free downloaded software for Windows users, which means that the cost of implementation and use is very low

 - It secures all business data

 - Customizing and expanding SharePoint Foundation enables web collaboration.

 It consists of the foundational features of SharePoint and is a user-friendly platform for collaboration.

 This is essentially an upgrade from the SharePoint Foundation platform.
 It provides some advanced features apart from the core features available on the Foundation version.
 The advanced features of the SharePoint Server are as follows.

 - Advanced search: It allows users to create customized search pages with customized results.